Last updated June 2021

 Data privacy federal framework (IoT privacy)

-As of June 2021, the country has no “GDPR-like,” comprehensive federal law regulating the collection and use of personal information.
+As of January 2024, the country has no "GDPR-like," comprehensive federal law regulating the collection and use of personal information.

-Instead, according to Thomson Reuters' practical law, it has a patchwork combination of federal and state laws and regulations that can sometimes overlap or contradict one another.
+Instead, according to Thomson Reuters' practical law, it has a patchwork combination of federal and state laws and regulations that sometimes overlap or contradict one another.

-By contrast, some industry sectors and their related markets are restricted by specific US laws.
+By contrast, some industry sectors and their related markets are restricted by specific U.S. laws.

 Vendors unable to meet these restrictions are effectively locked out of these highly profitable contracts.